 Through a carefully-curated itinerary in partnership with Austin Parks & Recreation and the City of Austin, participants will investigate how Austin leverages resources and partnerships to meet its growing demand for access, equity, programming, and connectivity.
 Attendees will learn how Austin, with its 300+ parks, 225+ miles of trails, and 67 community gardens, provides high-quality parks and programs to all of its residents despite such explosive growth.

 Austin’s Parks and Recreation Department has a rich and growing network of nonprofit partners assisting in the design, development, and programming of its parks.
 Tour participants will learn about Austin’s innovative approaches to tackle complex equity issues and histories of under-told stories.
 The tour maximizes networking opportunities with fellow park professionals while hearing from a diverse mix of local voices.

-This park tour has been rescheduled.
-It will now take place November 5-7, 2020.
 More details, including the itinerary, are coming soon.

 Sponsorship Support Provided By:

 Austin’s robust cadre of park and trail partners are creating unique and sustainable approaches to cross-sector partnerships.
 Learn about effective partnership advancements, such as the PARKnership Program, whereby community members and business partners can adopt their park, participate in volunteer days, propose enhancements at their local parks, and donate resources.

 Learn how Austin is protecting its natural features and connecting its communities via trails and gardens as part of its new long-range plan.
 See first-hand how Austin ensures that every child across the entire city has opportunities to engage with nature.